Ryanair: Misleading advertising

-Fuel incidents
+Safety

 On 26 July 2012, three Ryanair aircraft inbound to Madrid–Barajas Airport diverted to Valencia Airport due to severe thunderstorms in the Madrid area.
 All three aircraft declared an emergency (Mayday) when the calculated usable fuel on landing at Valencia Airport was less than the final reserve (30 minutes of flight) after having been held in the air for 50 to 69 minutes.
 The Irish Aviation Authority investigated the incidents and came to several conclusions, including: